 - MariaDB and Galera for highly available MySQL databases

-The Kolla developers build images in the kollaglue namespace for every tagged release and implement Ansible deployment for them.
+The Kolla developers build images in the kollaglue namespace for every tagged release and implement an Ansible deployment for many but not all of them.

 You can view the available images on Docker Hub or with the Docker CLI:

 - ansible - Contains Ansible playbooks to deploy Kolla in Docker containers.

 - demos - Contains a few demos to use with Kolla.